apacheignite/documentation/web-console/web-agent.md

 Ignite Web Agent is a standalone Java application that allows to establish connection between Ignite Grid and Ignite Web Console.
-Ignite Web Agent communicates with cluster nodes via a REST interface and connects to Ignite Web Console via web-socket.
+Ignite Web Agent communicates with cluster nodes via a REST interface and connects to the Ignite Web Console via web-socket.

 Two main functions of Ignite Web Agent:
 * Proxy between Ignite Web Console and Ignite Grid for SQL queries execution purposes.